kailash-manasarovar/statement/docs/timeline/2024/may.md

 ### Anthony

+- I liked Anthony Matlala, he seemed to be on my side at first but when things started getting really hard for me, he was nowhere to be seen.
+- I wonder if he was conspiring with David and Jordi.
+He had such reverence for them.
+- He is a Christian and he even wrote a book which I found online and bought.
 - You don't have to die: https://www.amazon.co.uk/Dont-Have-Anthony-Mpho-Matlala-ebook/dp/B00H2JPKRK/.
+- I wasn't able to read it, and then didn't want to when I realized how much Anthony despised me too.
+- The inevitable paranoia arising from my experiences made me wonder if the book was AI generated.
+- For a porn-gang target whose whole life and every human right she ever had has been totally stripped away from her, including her sight and mental capabilities due to poisoning and drugging, the title seems to be something a pimp or porn-gang member might say to a woman while threatening her very life.
-- Very curious, a good choker-seed for when my life is truly threatened after I'm caught up in some honey-trap relationship, probably with [number 3 trumpet teacher](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of)?
+- A curious choker-seed for when my life is truly threatened after I'm caught up in the intended honey-trap relationship where they take my considerable wealth, the only thing I have left, and probably with [number 3 trumpet teacher](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of), although I'm told they intended to split my wealth up amongst themselves.
-- Or something closer to the divine?
+- Spiritually, I fully agree with the title of Anthony's book.
+- It's true in fact and, in my view, the cornerstone of Christ's message.
-- Anthony and I have a drink together one evening after dinner.
+- Anthony and I have a drink together one evening after dinner at Bali.
-- I weep at the table.
+- I weep.
-- Anthony walks me to my bedroom door that night.
+- Anthony walks me to my bedroom door again that night.

 ### Hans